muskan4904/ISO27001-ISMS-Implementation-Portfolio/README.md

 # Status

-🚧 **Work in Progress**
+🚧 Work in Progress

+**Current Progress:** 2 of 10 major ISMS deliverables completed.

+Completed:
+- ✅ ISMS Scope Document
+- ✅ Information Security Policy

+Currently Working On:
+- 🚧 Asset Register

-This repository is continuously updated as additional ISO/IEC 27001 implementation documents and practical case studies are completed.
+This repository will continue to be updated as additional ISO/IEC 27001:2022 implementation documents are completed.

 ---